ayush268/GSoC_2018_Documentation/README.md

 I am thankful to my mentors Till and Aveek for their guidance throughout the project.
 Interacting with them and working on this project together made this a great learning experience for me and I gained a lot of knowledge into the working of printing systems.

-I would also like to thank Nilanjana and Yash, the previous developers in the project, who helped whenever with my questions.
+I would also like to thank Nilanjana and Yash, the previous developers in the project, who helped me whenever I had questions.
 It was a great experience and fun working with you all.

 ## Conclusion